U-Alberta/ADaPT-ML/README.md

 ![Step 4](./graphics/step_4.png)

-- **4a** shows all of the training parameters for the MLP model, in addition to the specific features used for the given training data.
+- **4a** shows all the training parameters for the MLP model, in addition to the specific features used for the given training data.
 Note that the `txt_use` parameter is the column 1i in the [diagram for Step 1](#step-1-obtain-and-featurize-some-data).
 - **4b** if the test data has gold labels in addition to the Label Model's labels, then the model will be evaluated against both, and they will show up here with "GOLD" and "LM" prefixes.
 If there are no gold labels, then the metrics will only have "LM".
 - **4c** is the confusion matrix for the gold labels and predicted labels in the multiclass setting.
 - **4d** is the confusion matrix for the gold labels and predicted labels in the multilabel setting.